 Being a leadership chameleon also means you are flexible.
 So when changes happen (and they will!) you can maintain stability.
 Either by foreseeing potential problems and planning for them.
 Or realizing that you can’t control everything and learning to roll with the punches.

-It's good to keep in mind the words of Machiavelli, “Whosoever desires constant success must change his conduct with the times.”
+When leading in uncertain times, it’s good to keep in mind the words of Machiavelli, “Whosoever desires constant success must change his conduct with the times.”

 Plan for change!
 When plotting your future course, it’s important to always leave room for error.
 Give new tasks a cushion of time before they start, just in case the old tasks go over their allotted time.